GEO & AI Search

 The evidence backs this up.
 Research shows that brands ranking on Google's first page appear in ChatGPT answers 62% of the time.
 That 62% correlation exists because AI search and traditional search share common foundations.

 The 38% gap?
 That's where GEO-specific skills come in.
 But you're not replacing 100% of your knowledge—you're adding to 60% of what you already have.
+Your years of SEO experience mean you're already more than halfway there.

 What Transfers (The 60%)

 Let's get specific about what carries over directly from SEO to GEO.
+These aren't skills that need modification—they transfer exactly as they are.

 User Intent Understanding